Are You Confident You are Using Right Packing Tape?

 - and what environmental conditions are encountered in the packing and shipping process.

-In today’s market, this tape needs to work on recycled cartons and this presents a challenge.
-Recycled cartons have shorter fibers than new cartons, because they have gone through the production process multiple times.
+In today’s market, tape needs to work on recycled cartons and this presents a challenge for plastic tape.
+Recycled cartons have shorter fibers than new cartons, because recycled cartons have gone through the production process multiple times.
 As a result, recycled cartons require more binders and adhesives to keep the fibers together.
 The shorter fibers and adhesive binders increase packaging failures and put your product and your profits at risk.

 WAT is also be called gummed tape, reinforced gummed tape (when fiberglass is embedded), Kraft tape, or paper tape.
 It is made of white or natural color paper and starch-based adhesive.
-Water is applied to the back of the tape (typically using a water-activated tape dispenser) before it is applied, and this activates the adhesive.
+To become sticky, water must be applied to the back of the tape (typically using a water-activated tape dispenser) before it is applied, and this activates the adhesive.

-When the tape is placed on the carton surface, a blotting occurs between the adhesive and the carton surface.
-This process welds the tape to the surface of the box by penetrating the fibers and creating a permanent bond to the box.
+When WAT is placed on the carton surface, the adhesive welds the tape to the surface of the box by penetrating the fibers and creating a permanent bond to the box.
 This happens with minimal pressure on new boxes as well as 100% recycled boxes and represents the most secure way to ensure your product makes it from point A to point B. A positive customer experience and your profit margin is preserved with WAT.

 Strategies for Assessing Your Packing Tape